Stericallyhindered/activision-account-platform-checker/README.md

-FFmpeg: FFmpeg is used for handling audio files.
+lixFFmpeg: FFmpeg is used for handling audio files.
 Download it from ffmpeg.org and extract it to the specified path in the script (ffmpeg-7.0.1-essentials_build/bin).

+save this as a bat file and run it

 ```